The Deck Database: Purple Heart [Last Updated: March 2025]

 Offense Analysis:

-Beyond CotK of course I have The Resurrection which is very strong.
-You will notice I run quite a few GE’s main deck that can impact the battle.
-This is intentional.
+Beyond Angel of the Lord of course I have The Resurrection which is very strong.
 Having run Matthew in Soul Surfer for years now I have realized in order for a turn 1 Matthew rescue to work you want plenty of battle winning power to back him up.
 Disciples across the board want battle winning support.
-I am a bit lighter on Dominant battle winning support so I make up for that with GEs.
-Royal Parade, Testing Solomon, Boanerges, and My Lord and My God are all solid main deck battle winners.
+Testing Solomon, Boanerges, and My Lord and My God are all solid main deck battle winners.
 Reach of Desperation helps me dig for resources.
 I should also note this build can often utilize The New Covenant as an enhancement in battle.
-I run so many main deck GE battlewinners because with Nazzy live whatever I draw is what I will have.
 With wanting to play Nazzy out on my opponents turn when they go first along with John the Fisherman I want to have enough battle winners for John to draw into to back him up.
 I think you really have to pack enough power to win the game on offense main deck in a Nazzy build and cannot rely on the Reserve.
 Though main deck, I do not count Transfiguration in this because it requires a search to work.
 If Nazzy is turned off or dispatched by the opponent (or me) then Transfigruation to Moses (GoC) is a strong rescue backed by an additional battle winner creating a CotK type rescue where only my good battle winners will work.
 I can’t count on that though with Nazzy live and despite this Transfiguration is main deck due to its star ability which is totally worth it.

 The heroes main deck appreciate this stout GE battle winner support.
-John the Fisherman backed up by Royal Parade, Boanerges, My Lord and My God, Testing Solomon, and Reach of Desperation is quite good.
+John the Fisherman backed up by Boanerges, My Lord and My God, Testing Solomon, and Reach of Desperation is quite good.
 Bartholomew paired with Boanerges, My Lord and My God, and Walking on Water to His Sacrifice or even Authority of Christ when Nazzy is not live.
 Every Purple hero in the deck likes this battle winner support.
 Life in the Son in Reserve by the way offers bounce support for if I play a character as meek for Spirit as a Dove use or happen to convert a character to meek.

 Another key feature of this offense is Twenty Shekels abuse.
 My Starstruck Nativity build which I ran most of the rounds at this past Nationals proved the value of Twenty Shekels abuse to me.
 In that build I paired it with a main deck John the Forerunner and got several rescues with him by getting all of my opponent’s ECs into their territory and keeping my hand down to cruise in with John the Forerunner.
 Mary, Holy Virgin in that build paired with Twenty Shekels also proved quite strong to play an opponents only good blocking option from hand and then reserve it with her.
 In this build I run John the Forerunner as well and he works due to my Purple heroes all being Gospel.
 Thaddeus in this build is a poor man’s Mary, Holy Virgin and works in a similar manner to her paired with Twenty Shekels.
 Simon the Zealous also really likes Twenty Shekels support since I can play out a suboptimal blocker with it and then choose that character to block with Simon.
 I really like Twenty Shekels in this build.